 However, a larger van requires certain considerations.
 If you want to go out food shopping or visit popular attractions, you may need to find car parks where you can park across two bays.

-Alternatively, you may be happy to forgo the larger interior and go instead for a more compact living set-up, like the Alliance 59-2.
-At under six metres, this comfortably fits into all standard parking spaces.
+Alternatively, you may be happy to forgo the larger interior and go instead for a more compact living set-up, like the Alliance SE 66-2 .
+At just over six metres, this comfortably fits into all standard parking spaces.
 But, generally, we’ve always found somewhere to safely park our vans.

 To see the full range of Bailey motorhomes click here